JanHerca/urantiapedia/output/wikijs/en/article/Spiritual_Fellowship_Journal/Issue_Content_volume1_no2.md

 dateCreated: 2023-09-29T14:02:03.086Z
 ---

-<p class="v-card v-sheet theme--light gray lighten-3 px-2">© 1991 The Christian Fellowship of Students of <i>The Urantia Book</i></p>
+Volume 1, Number 2, Fall, 1991

-Volume 1, Number 1, Premier Issue, Spring, 1991
+- **Science, Religion and _The Urantia Book_, Kenneth T. Glasziou**

-- **_The Urantia Book_ and Religious Studies, Meredith J. Sprunger**
+- **How _The Urantia Book_ Can Contribute to the Church, Helena E Sprague**
-- **The Mathematics of Love, Charles E. Hansen**
+- **_The Urantia Book_ as a Sermon Resource, Duane L. Faw**

-- **_The Urantia Book_ and Modern Science: Harmony or Discord?, Richard I. Bain**
+- Mainline Destiny

-- A Faith Adventure
+- The Unique Function of Religion
-- Biblical Appreciation Enhanced
+- Clergy Evaluate _The Urantia Book_
-- Does It Preach?
+- Tuning the Inner and Outer Life
-- Assessing the Ministry Potential of New Media
+- Confirming a Spiritual Pilgrimage
-- _The Urantia Book_ and Spiritual Renewal
+- A New Revelation?
+Who Needs It?
-- The Christianization of a Pastor
+- Throwing the Spiritual Baby Out With the Sexist Bathwater
-- Book Review: _No Other Name_ by Paul F. Knitter
+- Book Review: _Global Responsibility: In Search of a New Ethic_ by Hans Kuhn

 ## The Spiritual Fellowship of Students of _The Urantia Book_

 A Spiritual Leadership Network Interested in _The Urantia Book_ as a Resource in Living, Creative Service, Teaching, Preaching, and Writing.